-Previously, our major research activities have focused on the development of botanically-derived pest control agents (Supported by a grant from National Geographic Society)
+Previously, our major research activities have focused on the development of botanically-derived pest control agents (supported by a grant from National Geographic Society).

 We have been able to restore a trophic balance in our ecosystem.
-Today, our ecosystem supports high numbers of predators (birds, frogs, dragonflies, spiders, etc.), which keeps the insect pests in check naturally.
+Today, our farm supports high numbers of predators (birds, frogs, dragonflies, spiders, etc.), which keeps the insect pests in check naturally.
 We are now focusing on maintaining healthy living soils to support healthy crops.

-We are continuously documenting the amazing diversity of plant and animal life found here.
-Rare species of tree frogs have been documented and reported.
-(M. Halley and A. Goel.
-Herpetological Review, 2012, 43(2), 233-235.)We have completed and recently published the results of a comprehensive 3 years research project to examine how agricultural methods (organic vs. conventional/chemical) affect biodiversity levels in Kodagu district.
-This study (which looks at ground insects and Nymphalid butterflies) clearly shows that organic plantations of coffee and cardamom support a significantly greater biodiversity than their chemical counterparts.paper
+We have undertaken a comprehensive 3-year research project to examine how agricultural methods (organic vs. conventional/chemical) affect biodiversity levels in Kodagu district and published our results.
+This study (which looks at ground insects and Nymphalid butterflies) clearly shows that organic plantations of coffee and cardamom support a significantly greater biodiversity than their chemical counterparts.